rseidl25/cse15l-lab-reports/lab-report-5.md

 ![Image](step5-2.png)

-* Back in the terminal window, I typed `git clone ` then pressed `<ctrl-V>` to paste the `SSH address` from my machine's clipboard and finally pressed `<enter>` to run the command.
-This created a clone of my fork of the Lab 7 repository in my ieng6 account.
+* Back in the `challenge.sh` editor window, I typed `git clone ` then pressed `<ctrl-V>` to paste the `SSH address` from my machine's clipboard and finally pressed `<enter><enter>` to go to a new line.
+This command will create a clone of my fork of the Lab 7 repository in my ieng6 account.

 ---
 ## *Step 6:* Run the tests, demonstrating that they fail